deliveroo/deliveroo.engineering/_posts/2016-12-22-the-unbearable-rightness-of-being-wrong.md

   Earlier this year, some awesome people who "read and write Ruby good" met at an event called RailsConf and delivered this poignant tweet in a bottle: **"I love looking at my old code and hating it.
 It means I'm growing."**

-  This simple reflection by the brilliant Sandi Metz really resonated with my own- not just surrounding code quality, but the journey of developing a wider architectural awareness as well as the communication skills & empathy needed to build good software efficiently.
+  This simple reflection by the brilliant Sandi Metz really resonated with my own - not just surrounding code quality, but the journey of developing a wider architectural awareness as well as the communication skills & empathy needed to build good software efficiently.

 hide-exerpt-on-post: true
 ---